-Every outdoorsman needs to know the symptoms of a heart attack.
-Here’s the story of my wake-up call that happened last year.
+Every outdoorsman should know the symptoms of a heart attack.
+Here’s the story of my wake-up call that happened two years ago.

 by Leon Pantenburg

 I felt fine on the morning of Dec.
 13, 2012.
 But the night before, during my daily 1.4-mile powerwalk with the dog, I felt an unusual shortness of breath, and a tightness in the middle of my chest.
 That tightness vanished as soon as I stopped.

 That was it, as far as symptoms went.
 Typically, I powerwalk uphill every night, with the intent getting my cardiovascular system going, and elevating my heart rate.
 A few times the weeks previous, I noticed what appeared to be mild heartburn after eating dinner and I did seem to be getting winded sooner.
 In retrospect, I should have figured something was going on.
 But this night, I only made about 100 yards up the usual hill before getting winded.

 Luckily, I had taken an extensive Wilderness First Aid class required for Boy Scout leaders in June, and knew that many heart attacks don’t have real dramatic signs.

 Long story short, I went into the Bend (OR) Medical Center Urgent Care Center the next morning.
-After a quick exam, I was taken to nearby St. Charles Hospital by ambulance.
+After a quick exam, I was taken across the street to St. Charles Hospital by ambulance.
 The next day, I had quadruple bypass open heart surgery.
 If I hadn’t gone to the clinic when I did, my cardiologist says I would have had a massive stroke or heart attack “very soon.”

 Here is the point: If this happened to me, it could happen to you.